"W" Hour: Origin

-A few notable individuals were absent during the meeting.
-Kazimierz Iranek-Osmecki (codename "Heller"), chief of intelligence of the Home Army, Józef Szostak (codename "Filip"), chief of the Operations Unit, and Kazimierz Pluta-Czachowski (codename "Kuczaba"), chief of communications.
-They all arrived at 6:00 PM when only Komorowski was left to inform the rest of the general staff of the decision.
-At this time, Komorowski was informed of a German counterattack on Soviet positions outside of Praga, but did not cancel the order.
+A few notable individuals were absent during the meeting: Kazimierz Iranek-Osmecki (codename "Heller"), Chief of Intelligence of the Home Army; Józef Szostak (codename "Filip"), Chief of the Operations Unit; and Kazimierz Pluta-Czachowski (codename "Kuczaba"), Chief of Communications.
+They all arrived at 6:00 PM when only Bór-Komorowski was left to inform the rest of the general staff of the decision.
+At this time, Bór-Komorowski was informed of a German counterattack on Soviet positions outside of Praga, but did not cancel the order.

 After returning to his headquarters at Filtrowa Street No. 68, Chruściel gave the following order:

 Alarm to District Commanders in person.
 On 31.7 at 7:00 PM.
 I command you ON 1.08 at 5:00 PM.
 Address m. p.
 District: Jasna 22 ap.
 20 opened from hour "W".
 Delivery of the order must be immediately acknowledged.

-Home Army's previous plans for the uprising called for it to begin in the early morning.
+The Home Army's previous plans for the uprising called for it to begin in the early morning.
 On 29 July 1944, on Chruściel's request, it was decided that it would start at 5:00 PM.
-The exact day however was to be chosen a day before fighting were to begin.
-The choice of the hour was dictated by heavy street traffic (commuters returning from work).
-The presence of traffic was to be used to make it easier for soldiers to blend in and safely get to their meeting points, as well as to transport guns and ammunition.
-Additionally at 5:00 PM there would be just enough sunlight left so as make gaining control of designated objects feasible.
+The exact day however was only to be chosen a day before fighting were to begin.
+The choice of the hour was dictated by heavy street traffic from commuters returning from work; the presence of traffic would allow soldiers to blend in and safely get to their meeting points, as well as to transport guns and ammunition.
+Additionally, at 5:00 PM there would be ample sunlight for the operation.